-How to upgrade from Tarantool 1.6 to 1.7
+How to upgrade from Tarantool 1.6 to 1.7 / 1.10

-This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x.
+This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x (or to 1.10.x).
 Notice that this will always imply a downtime.
 To upgrade without downtime, you need several Tarantool servers running in a replication cluster (see below).

 Tarantool 1.7 has an incompatible .snap and .xlog file format: 1.6 files are supported during upgrade, but you won't be able to return to 1.6 after running under 1.7 for a while.
 It also renames a few configuration parameters, but old parameters are supported.
-The full list of breaking changes is available in release notes for Tarantool 1.7.
+The full list of breaking changes is available in release notes for Tarantool 1.7 / 1.9 / 1.10.